-Separating two dogs that are fighting can be dangerous as not all known methods are effective with every pair of dogs.
+(6) Misdirected Aggression: Separating two dogs that are fighting can be dangerous as not all known methods are effective with every pair of dogs

 Dogs fight at different intensities and for different reasons.
-Learning how to avoid situations that can lead to a dog fight is better than having to break one up.
+Learning how to avoid situations that can lead to a dogfight is better than having to break one up.

 Frequently one or both dogs can misdirect their aggression towards the person attempting to break up the fight.

-Whether this is considered to be a dog attack on a person, will depend on the circumstances leading up to the incident, and the actions of the person breaking up the fight and the past history of the aggressing dog.
+Whether this is considered to be a dog attack on a person, will depend on the circumstances leading up to the incident, and the actions of the person breaking up the fight and the past history of the aggressive dog.

-Human hands intervening may not be seen as a hand, but as another element of the original attack.
+Human hands intervening may not be seen as a hand but as another element of the original attack.
 People who try to break up fights between dogs are often the victims of what is called accidental or misdirected aggression.

 This is quite a common situation, resulting in accidental bites from dogs that are otherwise wonderful, loving pets.
-Often it is a human not a canine mistake that triggers the bite.
+Often it is a human, not a canine mistake that triggers the bite.
 And does not always signify or indicate that the dog is in any way dangerous or out of control.

 Often dogs do not recognise their owners in these situations may bite them when they come too close.
 Owners in other instances can accentuate a fight by intervening, as the dog will then fight not only to protect itself but also its owner.